 You have maybe heard this phrase tossed about before but what exactly does it mean?

-So, how does a dancer take given choreography and make it her own?
+So, how do you take given choreography and make it your own?

-There are choices a dancer can make to infuse a phrase with qualities that make her interesting to watch.
-These choices, when applied to the movement, give the viewer a sense for who the dancer is or, intrigue the viewer enough to want to find out who she is.
+There are choices you can make during a combination that make you interesting to watch.
+These choices give the viewer a sense for who you are or, intrigue the viewer enough to want to find out.

-If you are being encouraged to “make it your own,” some decisions are in order.
-Some possibilities you might consider:
+If you are being encouraged to “make it your own,” some possibilities you might consider:

 - How can you use your eyes and face to draw in the viewer?